 Speaking of temporary growth, there's also Bowser's Giga Bowser Final Smash.

 ...and Jigglypuff's as well.

 Ratchet & Clank is made of this trope.
 The boss at the end of the original pilots a giant mecha.
 Ditto for Deadlocked and Tools of Destruction.
 Going Commando has the final boss be a suddenly supersized enemy.
-This trope is also the main idea behind Size Matters.
+This trope is also the main idea behind the non-canon Size Matters.

 In Banjo-Tooie, Klungo grows to giant size after consuming his red potion.
 "Now Klungo sssquasssh!"

 In the Touhou fighter Immaterial and Missing Power, final boss Ibuki Suika does this as a function of one of her declared attacks "Second Card [Giant Oni on the Scroll]."
 Her power is control of densitynote Presumably by increasing volume and increasing density so it only makes sense that she can do this.

 in a Touhou imageboard, there was once a discussion over the implications of her abilities, one of them being the possibility that Suika, while in her mist form, could be inhaled; another being that, if she doesn't have a limit to how big she can become, she would be one of the series' fastest characters (despite herself already having impressive agility, according to tengu reporter Aya Shameimaru, who claims to be the fastest character in Gensokyo, the game's setting), with her smallest moves surpassing by far the speed of light; the last of them being, as a joke reply to who would be the most powerful character in the series, one poster mentioned her scale-increasing ability, to which someone else replied saying that "n times zero is still zero"